lmlepin9/AmBe_source_watcher/README.md

 # AmBe Source Watcher - Videocamera Surveillance

 This code is used to implement a person identificator using a deep neural network model.
 It receives the feed from a camera using the RTSP stream.
+The purpose of the DNN is to recognize if a person shows up in scene, record the time of first appereance and the time when the person leaves the scene.
+It will send an alarm to the data base alerting of the precense of unauthorized people in the area close to the radioactive source.

 ## Dependencies